2021 World Figure Skating Championships TV, live stream schedule

-The world’s best figure skaters gather for the first time since 2019 at the world figure skating championships in Stockholm, live on NBC Sports and Peacock Premium.
+The best figure skaters gather for the first time since 2019 at the world championships in Stockholm, live on NBC Sports and Peacock Premium.

 Nathan Chen, undefeated since placing fifth at the 2018 Olympics, headlines the U.S. roster as he goes for a world title three-peat.